Chinmayguptha/stockvault-new/README.md

 ```bash
 npm start
 ```

 Visit [http://localhost:3000](http://localhost:3000) in your browser.

 ---

-## 👤 User & Admin Flows
+## 👥 User & Admin Workflows

+- **User Flow**
-- **User:** Register → Login → Dashboard → Trade stocks, manage portfolio, wallet, and profile.
+  Register → Login → Access Dashboard → Trade Stocks → Manage Portfolio, Wallet, and Profile.

+- **Admin Flow**
-- **Admin:** Use the "Test Admin Login" button on the login page to access the admin dashboard and manage users/stocks.
+  Click “Test Admin Login” on the login screen to enter the admin dashboard and manage users and stock listings.

 ---

-## 💡 Notable UI/UX Features
+## 💡 UX Highlights

-- Animated login page with user/admin tabs (admin via separate button)
+- Animated login screen with tabs for User/Admin access
-- Personalized dashboard greeting and random trading tips
+- Personalized dashboard greetings and random trading tips
-- Trading glossary modal for beginners
+- In-app trading glossary for learning terms
-- Clean, modern navigation and footer
+- Responsive layout with mobile-first design
-- All links and buttons contextually shown/hidden based on user/admin status
+- Context-aware UI: shows/hides links and buttons based on user role
-- No broken or placeholder links—everything is either functional or clearly described
+- Fully functional—no broken or placeholder elements

 ---

-## 📝 License
+## 📄 License

-This project is for educational/demo purposes.
-Feel free to use, modify, or extend it for your own learning or non-commercial projects.
+This project is intended for educational and demo purposes only.
+You’re welcome to use, modify, or extend it for personal learning or non-commercial use.